“House” Idioms

 A housewarming party

-Meaning: refers to a party you give after moving into a new home.
+Meaning: A party you give after moving into a new home.

 0 Comments